Make the Most of Spring Break with Kids: Activities & Time Together

 We can all agree our children are ecstatic to take a hiatus from the classroom — Spring Break!

 Just because your kids get a few days off, doesn’t mean it’s always possible for us to take off from work or find funds for family vacations.

-Whether you’re heading on Spring Break vaca, staying home or maintaining your regular work schedule, every family wants to make the most of Spring Break.
+Whether you’re heading on a Spring Break vaca, staying home, or maintaining your regular work schedule, every family wants to make the most of Spring Break.

 Check out tips from early education experts at The Family Conservancy to help you plan & make memories.
-You can find even more parenting resources at The Family Conservancy; a KC organization that empowers families so your children can have bright futures!
+And you can find even more parenting resources at The Family Conservancy; a KC organization that empowers families so your children can have bright futures!

 Our Spring Break Resources for KC: